agPrograms/dcsservtoolkit/README.md

 - Control via POST method
 - and more (as I think of it.)

+### Requirements
+In order for this to work -- you will need the following dependencies:
+- Python 3.10.X (this was built on 3.10.8)
+- colorama
+- python-dotenv
+- requests

 ### Code Warning
 This tool is not meant to be production ready and really is just a personal project of mine to make my life easier with my own hosting of DCS Server.
 You are free to use it, the code just wont look very nice as I continue to learn Python!
 Thanks for stopping by!